 The Rail Wellbeing Alliance has brought together senior leaders from across the industry, to inspire healthy living across the railway.
 It facilitates collaboration and provides strategic development and monitoring of industry progress.
 The alliance oversees seven workstreams to address the seven strategic challenges outlined in LHSBR, along with cross-industry work on fatigue.

 The cross-industry health and wellbeing roadmap focuses on improving data and analytic capability to inform decision-making; evaluating and implementing evidence-based interventions; and sharing good practice.

 The Rail Wellbeing Alliance has curated Rail Wellbeing Live as a good practice forum.
-The first annual event is planned for November 2020.
+The first annual event took place online in November 2020.

 Strategic challengesFigure 1: Rail industry strategic challenges for workforce health and wellbeing

 There are many opportunities for you to contribute to leading health and safety on Britain’s railways.

 - Find out more about the Rail Wellbeing Alliance, its workstreams and seven supporting groups, or to get involved